Time Peace: The Rascals' Greatest Hits: Release

 The album is the only such compilation released during the group's active career.
 Although billed to their later name, most of the material came from when the group was known as the Young Rascals.
 It contains all their singles through 1968's earlier "A Beautiful Morning", as well as some of their R&B treatments from early in their career.
+"A Beautiful Morning" had never appeared on an LP/Album prior to this release.

 Time Peace was reissued on CD by Atlantic Records in 1990, but subsequently went out of print.
 It was then reissued as part of the 2003 limited edition Rhino Handmade 6-CD collection All I Really Need: The Atlantic Recordings 1965-1971, which is also now out of print.

 Cover

 Packaging consisted of a gatefold album cover with front and back consisting of dot-based newspaper cartoon-style drawing of the four group members, with song titles in speech balloons; the interior gave complete song credits on one side, and an ensemble photograph on the other side whose artsy nature and 1968-style dress, together with the album's punning title, foretold the thematic and artistic direction the group was about to undertake.